Five Body Wellness was born from my personal healing journey with natural & complementary medicine.

 The foundation of my work is based on the Panchamaya Kosha model of wellness.
 Pancha meaning ‘five’ and kosha refers to ‘layer’ or ‘sheath.’
 Maya refers to ‘illusion,’ which is a much more complicated concept than what I will explain here.
 In this instance, it can be understood in terms of the illusion we fall under when we over identify with any one layer and forget the systemic nature of the self.

-We can think of ourselves kind of like onions, made of layers.
+We can think of ourselves kind of like onions, made of layers (Shrek was right).
 The Panchamaya kosha model describes the individual as being composed of five basic layers.

 Annamaya kosha: physical layer, also called the “food body”